ibigfoot/OrgMonitor-1/README.md

 OrgMonitor is a Salesforce Connected App written in Node.js used to gather the stats necessary to evaluate the basic security posture of a wide portfolio of Salesforce Orgs.
 It runs a set of SOQL queries against all connected Orgs on an hourly basis: it answers questions like "how many users/profiles/permsets/roles/classes do we have?", gives you visibility of users with high-level privileges (VAD, MAD, AuthorApex, etc), and surfaces Health Check score and risks — all from a central location.

+This version is a fork that has been modified to work using a Redis backed scheduler [kue-scheduler](https://www.npmjs.com/package/kue-scheduler) instead of the MongoDB backed [agenda](https://www.npmjs.com/package/agenda) used in the [original](https://github.com/forcedotcom/OrgMonitor)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.